skeeto/passphrase2pgp/README.md

 provided.
 The additional passphrase check is unnecessary if they Key ID is being checked.

+The `--protect` option uses OpenPGP's S2K feature to encrypt the private key in the exported format.
+Rather than prompt for an S2K passphrase, passphrase2pgp will reuse your derivation passphrase as the protection passphrase.
+However, keep in mind that the S2K algorithm is *much* weaker than the algorithm used to derive the asymmetric key, Argon2id.
+Given an optional numeric argument, `--protect` will prompt that many times (like `--repeat`) for a separate S2K passphrase.

 By default keys are not given an expiration date and do not expire.
 To retire a key, you would need to use another OpenPGP implementation to import your key and generate a revocation certificate.
 Alternatively,